kristerw/spirv-tools/doc/API_reference.md

   <dd><p>
   Return a global instruction corresponding to the <code>op_name</code>,
   <code>type_id</code>, and <code>operations</code>.
 An existing instruction
-  is returned if it exist, otherwise a newly created instruction is returned and inserted into the module.
+  is returned if it exists, otherwise a newly created instruction is returned and inserted into the module.
   </p><p>
   This method is the preferred way of creating global instructions.
-For example, creating a type instruction is done as
+For example, creating a type instruction for a 32-bit signed integer is done as
   <code>get_global_inst('OpTypeInt', 32, 1)</code>
   </p></dd>